Catan Studio Catan Board Game

 If I had to choose between them, I’d go with Catan, as the game’s rules are a bit more streamlined and the pace is a bit quicker.
 Both are great options and in heavy rotation at our house.

-- Product Name Catan
+- Product Name Catan Board Game

-- Product Brand Catan Studios
+- Product Brand Catan Studio

 - SKU C15A-A60